 Perimeter boundaries also required attention.

 In the above image, the innocuous little sprig in the middle is the voracious blackthorn.
 Beneath the surface it sends out suckers across the pathway on its never ending march into the garden.
 The blackthorn is an important shrub which can attracts certain wildlife and the autumnal berries can be used to make sloe gin.
 In a country hedgerow it serves its purpose well but in a garden it can be highly dangerous, particularly when children are present.
-The thorns become solid, ebony spines (around 5cm in length) and within a year of growth they are strong enough to puncture through the sole of a walking boot.
+The thorns become solid, ebony spines around 5cm in length and through painful, personal experience it can be confirmed that it is possible for one year old growths to be so strong that they can puncture through the sole of a walking boot.
 Once punctured, the unfortunate recipient needs to visit the local hospital for immediate treatment to avoid sepsis.
 No amount of sloe gin can make up for such an event.

 The blackthorn hedge separates the lowest part of the garden of this (probably unwelcome), ‘ticky-tacky’ 1960s estate house, from its more substantial 1920s, individually designed neighbour.
 This type of boundary is not present between other gardens, which raises the question as to whether the unfriendly hedge was deliberately planted to deter any communication between the two new neighbours.
 A rough pathway was established between the dangerous, prickly hedge and the new planting in the lower garden.
 The path helped to prevent the voracious brambles and thorn from quickly penetrating the cultivated garden area.